 Potential for multiple simultaneous or concurrent failures is appropriate.
 Non-Alaska examples would be the Pacific Northwest flood events of 1964 and 1996, both major precipitation events with widespread flooding and road failures, in a region with much more developed infrastructure and response capacity.

-RESPONSE: We agree with the commenter with respect to the likelihood for multiple simultaneous or concurrent failures during extreme precipitation events.
+EPA RESPONSE: EPA agrees with the commenter with respect to the likelihood for multiple simultaneous or concurrent failures during extreme precipitation events.
 This is alluded to in the assessment.